XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/NS/README.md

 1. Generate the initial config file by running `solve` for the first time
 2. Rerun (using parallelization) using this config file, e.g. `mpirun ./bin/Release/solve initial_ns.info`
 3. This will result in the generation of a pair of files containing the solution:
-`converged_NS_TOTAL_BC.togashi.1.4.0.0.09.<info/dat>`
+`NS_TOTAL_BC.togashi.1.4.0.0.09.<info/dat>`

 We can deconstruct the name to make it understandable:

-- `converged_NS_TOTAL_BC.` denotes a converged NS solution after the TOTAL_BC stage.
+- `NS_TOTAL_BC.` denotes a converged NS solution after the TOTAL_BC stage.
-        This is meant to distinguish the solution from other stages suched as the NOROT_BC and boosted NS stage.
+        This is meant to distinguish the solution from other stages such as the NOROT_BC and boosted NS stage.
-        This also distinquishes it from checkpoints that can be turned on which our saved to file during each iteration of the solver
+        This also distinguishes it from checkpoints that can be turned on which our saved to file during each iteration of the solver
 - `togashi` denotes the eosfile used in the ID construction
 - `1.4.0.`: In this case, we have a 1.4M NS with a dimensionless spin of zero
 - `0.09.`: the number of *additional* spherical `nshells`is `0` and the resolution in each domain is `9` collocation points in the radial and theta direction with `8` points in the phi direction